puppetlabs/puppetdb/documentation/configure.markdown

 If unset, the default value is 14 days.

-### `log-slow-statements`

-This sets the number of seconds before an SQL query is considered "slow."
-Slow SQL queries are logged as warnings, to assist in debugging and tuning.
-Note PuppetDB does not interrupt slow queries; it simply reports them after they complete.

-The default value is 10 seconds.
-A value of 0 will disable logging of slow queries.

 ### `classname`

 This sets the JDBC class to use.
 Set this to: